What 123 years of content marketing teaches [infographic]

 The first Michelin Map appeared in 1910.
 Michelin Maps were so good that, even decades later during World War II, the military still relied on Michelin Maps.

-Can you imagine marketing without star ratings?
+Imagine: restaurants without star ratings?

 Expanding its franchise, in 1926, the Michelin Guide added restaurant ratings.
 It trained and dispatched an army of anonymous inspectors, many of whom were former chefs.
 At first, inspectors awarded one star to worthy establishments.